-The Science department is fortunate to have a team of twenty science specialist teachers housed in the new Myddelton block comprising of 14 specialist science laboratories all fitted with interactive projectors, supported by an excellent technical team.
+The Science department is fortunate to have a team of twenty science specialist teachers housed in the Myddelton block comprising 14 specialist science laboratories, supported by an excellent technical team.

 Academic results are outstanding, particularly at A-level.
 Many students go on to study scientific courses at university including medical sciences, dentistry, veterinary science and engineering.

 Learning is enhanced by a rich and varied array of extra-curricular activities.
 There is a Science Club, the Salters’ Festival of Chemistry, and Olympiad competitions to stretch the highest scientific flyers!
-The school has also developed strong links with the Royal Vet College, University College London and Imperial College that have led to work experience placements, guest speakers and visits.
-We run a comprehensive series of Science Society Lectures throughout the year, details of which can be found on the school calendar
+The school has also developed links with the higher education institutions that have led to work experience placements, guest speakers and visits.
+We run a comprehensive series of Science Society Lectures throughout the year.

 In Key Stage 3 students have three hours of science a week with one teacher in Year 7 before splitting between Biology, Chemistry and Physics teachers in Years 8 and 9.
 They are offered an enriching curriculum that covers a wide range of scientific concepts as well as equipping them with practical and investigative skills that prepares them to meet the demands of higher level courses and life beyond school.
 There is an important emphasis on ‘Working scientifically’ – the impact of science on society and how research is carried out and scrutinised to ensure it is valid.

-There are two GCSE courses available – Triple science (three GCSE’s) and Combined Science (two GCSE’s).
-Both specifications are AQA courses and cover topics from Biology, Chemistry and Physics as well as ‘How Science works’.
+There are two GCSE courses available – Triple science (three GCSEs) and Combined Science Trilogy (two GCSEs).
+Both specifications cover topics from Biology, Chemistry and Physics as well as ‘How Science works’.
 Six GCSE exams are taken at the end of both courses.
 The majority of students choose to study Triple science GCSE.